 According to the story, the algorithm was so good that it often knew a shopper was pregnant before she did.
 For example, a shift from buying scented to unscented lotions in specific demographics triggered the website to start showing ads for baby goods, which then subliminally persuaded women to take pregnancy tests to confirm what the website already knew.

 While the power of this technology may sound shocking (perhaps creepy to some), what is far more amazing is that this was over ten years ago.
 Given the pace of technological progress, just imagine how powerful, accessible, and diverse this technology must be today.

 Combine these algorithms with the power of confirmation bias, and it becomes crystal clear why it is getting harder to resist the urge to “Click Here to Learn More!”
 The same technology that tells Amazon what books to advertise based on recent browsing history is also being used to attract prey with pinpoint accuracy.

 Gone are the days of casting a wide net via mass-mailings and devoting weeks to cold-calling unsuspecting victims.
 All a scammer needs to do today is to profile their target, enter it into an online advertising tool, and click “submit.”
 The algorithms do the dirty work for them.

 Do you fear for the future of our country and periodically read articles that claim that the U.S. dollar is doomed?
 If so, you are likely being tracked and served ads that appeal to pessimists.
 Or do you read about the biotech industry and own volatile micro-cap stocks?
-If so, the algorithms may tag you as a risk-taking optimist and serve you ads like the one below peddling a $2.8M success story.
+If so, the algorithms tag you as a risk-taking optimist and will serve you ads like the one below peddling a $2.8M success story.